-What is Hysteria: Definition & Meaning in World Dictionaries
+What is Hysteria: Definition and Meaning in World Dictionaries

 Hysteria as a noun refers to an uncontrollable outburst of emotion or fear, often characterized by irrationality, laughter, crying, or anger.
 The Oxford English Dictionary defines it as “exaggerated or uncontrollable emotion or excitement, especially among a group of people.”
 This definition has shifted considerably from its historical roots, where the word carried explicit gendered and pathological connotations.